ithllc/MediaSynth/README.md

 single LinkedIn post that summarizes the images.
 This project is an experimental demo — not a production system.

+Creators, executives, and community leaders capture endless photos, clips, and documents during event-heavy weeks—but rarely turn them into content.
+Posts are delayed, inconsistent, or shallow.
+The backlog grows, and the narrative is lost.

+Content / Media Synth is a local-first content strategist agent built on Gemini CLI + MCP.
+It transforms a chaotic week of media into polished, platform-ready posts in the user’s own voice.
+In a world where 54% of marketers cite lack of resources and 45% lack a scalable content model, our agent helps professionals stay consistent, credible, and human online—without burnout.

 ### Key changes applied
 - `main.py` was updated to analyze multiple images concurrently using `ThreadPoolExecutor`.
 - A global, thread-safe `RateLimiter` was added to ensure the script makes no more than 20